yannick-burkard/greyHeronRecognition/README.md

   - `'get_config'`: extract confidence threshold saved for training configs
   - `'get_stats'`: extract confidence threshold yielding maximum F1-score during training
   - `'best'`: determine new confidence threshold yielding maximum F1-score during evaluation for specified model and dataset
-- `‘n_cams_regroup'`: number of regrouped cameras for log oversampling 2
+- `'n_cams_regroup'`: number of regrouped cameras for log oversampling 2
 - `'which_set'`: training (`'trn'`), validation (`'val'`), both (`'trn_val'`) or test (`'tst'`)

 Every evaluation procedure is associated with a time stamp (different to the one for training) and resulting outputs are found in `analysis/output_eval/time_stamp` as follows